This is part 2 of a two-part series; part 1 is just below this post, or right here.

 Council members have frequently expressed annoyance at Durkan for failing to deliver reports on schedule or comply with recommendations from the council or, in the case of one of this year’s budget provisos, the city auditor’s office.

 This year, council members proposed placing spending restrictions on two big, expensive ongoing projects.
 The first is the existing First Hill and South Lake Union streetcar.
 The mayor is supposed to report to the council twice a year on how the streetcars are doing, both financially and in terms of performance metrics such as ridership and reliability.
 The last time the mayor’s office provided such a report was in June 2017, when Ed Murray was mayor.
-“We’ve been waiting on this report for a while, and I’m sure what the holdup is,” O’Brien said last week.
+“We’ve been waiting on this report for a while, and I’m not sure what the holdup is,” O’Brien said last week.
 “It should be fairly simple to meet the requirements of this proviso.
 It’s just unacceptable that we’ve been waiting 18 months for the next report on those two segments of the streetcar system.”
 Durkan’s budget does include about $9 million in funds over two years to help pay for anticipated streetcar revenue shortfalls up front.

 “Another reasonable response might have been to not support continued funding of the Navigation Team, because all the work that was supposed to have been done by the executive by this time this year was not done.
 So we’re really trying to meet them halfway on this.”